 Determine the existing BP node(s) that the new node needs to connect to.

-The Site Services and Apertures SANA registry currently includes information about which sites provide DTN services.
+The Service Site and Apertures SANA registry (SS&A) currently includes information about which sites provide DTN services.
 This document requests the extension of the Site Services and Apertures SANA registry to include, with each site that provides DTN services, the node numbers of the DTN nodes at the site.
+Service sites may be at fixed locations (on Earth or other planetary bodies) or they may be hosted on spacecraft of different types.

 The Site Services and Apertures registry includes point-of-contact information for sites.
 Those people will be the initial points of contact to establish connectivity to the BP node(s) at the sites.
 Operators of new BP nodes will need to get with the site POCs or their designees to agree on convergence layers and contact plans and how to connect.